laufo91/Backward-bifurcation/README.md

 import sympy as sp
 ```

-Consider the model describe in the [Article](https://www.sciencedirect.com/science/article/abs/pii/S0025556400000031), then
+Consider the model described in the [Article](https://www.sciencedirect.com/science/article/abs/pii/S0025556400000031), then
 1. Define the variaveis
 ```python
 I = Symbol("I")